obidea/semantika-example/README.md

 ### Step 1: Download Semantika

-[Please download the latest distribution package](https://github.com/obidea/semantika-api/releases) and unpack it into your local directory.
+[Download the latest distribution package](https://github.com/obidea/semantika-api/releases) and unpack it into your local directory.

 ```
 $ unzip semantika-dist-<version>.zip